nasa-fornax/fornax-documentation/documentation/faq.md

 # Frequently Asked Questions (FAQ)

+## How do I download a notebook from Fornax to my local machine?

+To download your notebook to your local machine, click on your notebook in your home directory on the left side of the screen.
+Then go to the main menu and select File → Download.
+You can also right click on the file name and select "Download".

 ## If my Internet connection goes away or is intermittent, what happens to the running notebook?

 If you have a running job and your Internet is disrupted, the job should continue to run as long as the {term}`session<Server Session>` does not expire (See {ref}`jupyterlab-session-information`).